Commentary

 Two lives lost and found

-LIHerald.com, 2021 A reflection on the meaning and practice of anti-racism through the lens of a provocative and timely work.
+LIHerald.com, 2021 A reflection on the meaning and practice of anti-racism through the lens of a critical and timely book.

 A writer enlightens us on ‘anti-racism’

-LIHerald.com, 2011 — An examination of the debate surrounding nuclear energy, weighing its promise and risk while considering how public perception shapes our views of modern power sources.
+LIHerald.com, 2011 — An examination of the debate over nuclear power, weighing its promise and risk while considering how public perception shapes our views of modern energy sources.

 Rethinking nuclear power — or not

-LIHerald.com, 2013 An meditation on everyday life in Bulgaria, revealing the unexpected kindness of strangers along the way.
+LIHerald.com, 2013 A meditation on everyday life in Bulgaria, revealing the unexpected kindness of strangers along the way.

 Finding beauty beyond America’s borders